WOODFIELD MALL

 The shopping facility was built on a 191-acre plot, located 24 miles northwest of The Loop, in suburban Schaumburg.
 The site was adjacent to the Interstate 90 / Northwest Tollway and a newly-opened section of Interstate 290.

-Anchoring the original WOODFIELD MALL were a 2-level (373,000 square foot) Sears.
-It opened August 4, 1971, as the largest store in the chain.
-Marshall Field's 3-level (330,000 square foot) unit began business on September 8, 1971, as the chain's third-largest suburban store.
+Anchoring the original WOODFIELD MALL were a 2-level (304,500 square foot) Sears, with (32,700 square foot) Auto Center.
+Marshall Field's 3-level (316,000 square foot) unit began business on September 8, 1971, as that chain's third-largest suburban store.
 The third anchor, a 2-level (299,800 square foot) J.C.
 Penney, opened October 6, 1971.
-It was also Penney's largest location.
+At this time, it was Penney's largest location.

 By the end of September, there were fifty-nine stores in operation, including Lerner Shops, Casual Corner, The Limited, Stride-Rite Shoes, Gingiss Formalwear and Waldenbooks.
-At year's end, WOODFIELD MALL covered 1,640,000 leasable square feet and housed 160 stores and services.
+At year's end, WOODFIELD MALL covered approximately 1,640,000 leasable square feet and housed 160 stores and services.

 Retail rivalry was aplenty in overmalled Chicagoland.
-However, as WOODFIELD became established as the region's preeminent shopping center, it easily staved off any commercial competition.
+However, as WOODFIELD became established as the region's preeminent shopping center, it easily staved off any competition.

 RANDHURST CENTER (1962) {5.4 miles northeast, in Mount Prospect} ended up being bested by WOODFIELD.
 OLD ORCHARD CENTER (1956) {14.4 miles northeast, in Skokie} held its own, as did OAKBROOK CENTER (1962) {13.8 miles southeast, in Oak Brook} and YORKTOWN CENTER (1968) {14 miles south, in Lombard}.